-- Buy substantially identical stock or securities, - Acquire substantially identical stock or securities in a fully taxable trade, or - Enter into a contract or option to acquire substantially identical stock or securities.
+- 1. Buy substantially identical stock or securities, - 2.
+Acquire substantially identical stock or securities in a fully taxable trade, - 3.
+Enter into a contract or option to acquire substantially identical stock or securities, or - 4.
+Acquire substantially identical stock or securities for your individual retirement arrangement (IRA) or Roth IRA.

 You cannot deduct losses from wash sales unless the loss was incurred in the ordinary course of your business as a dealer in stock or securities.
-The basis of the substantially identical property (or contract or option to acquire such property) is its cost increased by the disallowed loss.
+The basis of the substantially identical property (or contract or option to acquire such property) is its cost increased by the disallowed loss (except in the case of (4) above).
 For more details on wash sales, see Pub.
 550.